• Skip to primary navigation

 Butter: Feel free to use regular butter or substitute for dairy free butter, if needed.

-Mini Marshmallows: I love using mini marshmallows here.
+Mini Marshmallows: I love using mini marshmallows here instead of big ones, but either work!

 Step-By-Step Instructions

-Step 3: Pour into the dish and top with marshmallows and pecans.
+Step 4: Pour mixture into the baking dish and top with marshmallows and pecans.
 Option to top with extra sugar and cinnamon!

 Storage

-Feel free to store any leftovers in the fridge for up to 5 days.
+Feel free to store any leftovers in the fridge for up to 5 days in an airtight container.

 Related Recipes

-Be sure to try these fall recipes next:
+Be sure to try these delicious fall recipes next:

 Apple Crisp Bars